 In 2018, Ylvia was involved in many exciting new projects.
 She was honored to be chosen as a NJ Council for the Arts Fellow and as one of 20 South Jersey artists to participate in the Creative Capital program.
 She was invited to participate in the Tastefully South Jersey exhibit at the Perkins Center for the Arts in Collingswood, NJ where she demonstrated Anatolian Lace of “Oya” and food as part of this multicultural program.
-She has been a Teaching Artist in Belly Dancing, Lace Making, Embroidery, Turkish Paper Marbling “Ebru”and the Art of Turkish Food at the Perkins Center for the Arts in Moorestown, NJ, as well as in local art centers.
+She has been a Teaching Artists at Perkins Center for the Arts as well as in many Art Centers and Schools.

 In November 2018, Ylvia relocated her art business to Downtown Haddonfield NJ.
-This large space serves as a marketplace for her handmade products as well as a workshop space in which she offers classes in Knitting, Crochet, Lacemaking and Embroidery.
+This large space serves as a marketplace for her handmade products as well as a workshop space in which she offers classes in her studio.
+Contemporary art, Knitting, Crochet, Lacemaking, fabric mosaic, Embroidery and mixed media collage work.
 In addition, visitors to her shop can see museum-like displays of antique embroidery and lace, as well as have the opportunity to purchase the artwork of local artists.

 In April 2019, Artist in Residence at Rutgers University, presenting and demonstrating the art of Anatolian Lace of “Oya"